 Initial results have been promising against blood cancers such as lymphomas and leukemias.
-Now investigators have reported on two new studies that have used CAR-T to treat people with multiple myeloma.
+Investigators have also reported on studies that have used CAR-T to treat people with multiple myeloma.

 The studies are small, but the results are impressive.
 The volunteers had previously been given standard multiple myeloma treatments but their cancer had gotten worse.
 After the CAR-T therapy, almost every patient responded.